abraham-serafino/classify/README.md

 (http://stackoverflow.com/questions/8703698/javascript-module-pattern-protected-members) methods from Stack Overflow.
 The extendClass convenience method works in a manner similar to the Typescript "extends" keyword (http://www.typescriptlang.org/Playground/; select "simple inheritance" from the drop-down).
-Support for private variables is an extensive variation on a blog post by Chris West (http://cwestblog.com/2011/05/04/private-variables-in-javascript/).
+Support for private variables is an extensive, prototype-friendly variation on an idea from Chris West (http://cwestblog.com/2011/05/04/private-variables-in-javascript/).